square/sharkey/README.md

     cert_duration: 168h

     # Optional suffix to strip from client hostnames when generating certificates.
-    # This is useful if all your machines have a common TLD/domain that you don't
+    # This is useful if all your machines have a common TLD/domain, and you want to
+    # include an alias in the generated certificate that doesn't include that suffix.
-    # want to include in generated certificates.
-Leave empty to disable.
+    # Leave empty to disable
     strip_suffix: ".example.com"

 A signing key for generating host certificates can be generated with `ssh-keygen`.